SNF-Root/Smart-Lab/README.md

 ### Setting Up

-To set up the program at any time, use the `setupGUI.py` script.
+To set up the program at any time, use the `setupGUI.sh` script.
 This script will open a GUI that will guide you to adding new machines/hosts to the existing list.

 ```sh
 chmod +x setupGUI.sh